Related Links

 Under consultation with the Vice-President, Research and/or Associate Vice-President, Research and/or the Executive Director – Western Research and your Associate Dean Research, we reserve the right to:

-• Not submit an application to a sponsor, or
+- Not submit an application to a sponsor; or

-• Withdraw a submitted application from a competition if it is deemed to pose significant financial, reputational and/or operational risk to the institution.
+- Withdraw a submitted application from a competition if it is deemed to pose significant financial, reputational and/or operational risk to the institution.

 Allowing sufficient time before the submission deadline and providing a structurally complete application for feedback will ensure Western Research can best assist you in the submission process to identify any additional resources, potential issues, risks and/or omissions to ensure your application has the highest chance of success.
-Consultations on knowledge mobilization plans, EDID, research data management plans and other areas of specialized supports are possible with enough runway before the deadline.
+Consultations on knowledge mobilization plans, EDID, research security, Indigenous research, research data management plans and other areas of specialized supports are possible with enough runway before the deadline.
 Western Research is here to support you in submitting the best possible version of your application.

-• Human Subjects, Animal Safety and Biohazards
+Human Subjects, Use of Animals and Biohazards

 All research proposals involving humans, animal use and/or biohazardous materials must be approved by the appropriate Western certification review committee.
 Applicants must indicate on their application, and in the ROLA proposal, if any of these elements will be involved with the funded activity of the research project.